jfritz25/Calculator2.0/app/src/main/java/com/example/calculator/README.md

 - Introducing decimals into the visual representation
 - Keeping the values consistent in their visuals (ex.
 3.0 is seen as 3) if you were working with decimals at any point
 - Looking into how to handle % in the middle of an expression (value / 100) vs. comparing to the iPhone's implementation
-- Accounting for longer int's / double's by concatenating them and adding them to the respective arrays
+- Accounting for longer int(s) / double(s) by concatenating them and adding them to the respective arrays
 - Iterating through the array and completing (* and /) before (+ and -)

 ## License

-    Copyright [2023] [Ashley Steitz]
+    Copyright [2023] [Ashley Steitz, Jacob Fritz]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.